Halifax-Learning/documentation/API Design.md

 Only create Student accounts for now.
 In the final app, we may only allow teacher accounts to be created by invitation links.

 Response only includes user information without password.
 In the final app, we may want to return a token for the user to use for authentication (same for login).
+Token will also contain the user's role.

 ### Request